When Should You Start Sleep Training?

 In the early stages of timed interval sleep training, parents are encouraged to keep intervals short.
 Three minutes is a good starting point for your first attempt.
 You can gradually increase the length of these intervals throughout the night, progressing from five to ten minute wait times.
-Ferber refers to this technique as “progressive waiting.”
+Richard Ferber, a physician and the pioneer of “Ferberizing” refers to this technique as “progressive waiting.”
 On the second day, parents should begin with a five-minute wait time and increase the length of the intervals to ten minutes, twelve minutes, etc.

-Timed intervals is a popular method because it gives parents an opportunity to soothe their crying child, and it prescribes a way for them to remain vigilant throughout the process.
-This method requires repetition over the course of days, so it’s not exactly lighting fast, but in the end, there is a high chance of success.
+Zschech says that “timed intervals can be a fast method for sleep training, and parents will often see some great improvements within a few days to a week.”
+Moreover, timed intervals is a popular method because it gives parents an opportunity to soothe their crying child, and it prescribes a way for them to remain vigilant throughout the process.

 Age-Specific Sleep Training Guide